JBHilton/processing-household-composition-data/README.md

 ### `generate_england_wales_adult_child_population.m`

-This example demonstrates how to construct a single household composition distribution for the whole of England and Wales from the CT1088 data.
+This example demonstrates how to construct a single household composition distribution for the whole of England and Wales from the CT1088 and CT1089 data.
+We start by loading the two datasets and recasting them in terms of two age classes, one consisting of children (0-19 years old) and one consisting of adults (20+ years old).
+We do this by converting the composition columns of the household composition data tables to arrays, and then post-multiplying by a matrix which adds up all the entries in the "child" age classes and all the entries in the "adult" age classes in each row and create a new two-column array with each row consisting of these two sums.
+If we have *K* age classes and wish to merge these into *L* age classes then the required matrix will have dimensions *K* by *L* and will have element *(k,l)* equal to 1 if age class *k* is contained within age class *l* and 0 otherwise.
+Once we have recast the data in terms of two age classes, we combine the CT1088 and CT1089 data into a single table summarising the entirety of England and Wales, and apply `filter_rare_households_ONS` with a threshold of 0.05, which removes all households of size seven and higher (coincidentally, these are precisely the households in the CT1089 data).
+This filtered household data is then inputted to `build_HH_dist_from_ONS_data` with the resolution set to `ALL`, to create an England-and-Wales-level household composition distribution.
+We then apply `calculate_system_size` for a few illustrative numbers of compartments.

 ### `generate_england_wales_adult_child_vulnerable_population.m`